-Living in Florida has its perks – fun in the sun, plenty of activities, and great food.
-However, when a small tropical storm unexpectedly turns into a bloated, oversized monster of wind and rain, it’s important to be prepared.
-Below is a guide for what to do before, during, and after a hurricane to ensure you and your loved ones stay safe.
+When a small tropical storm unexpectedly turns into a hurricane, it’s important to be prepared.
+Here is a guide for what to do before, during, and after a hurricane to protect your home.

 Before a Hurricane: